European shares recoup week's losses as U.S. cheers markets

 By Sudip Kar-Gupta and Liisa Tuhkanen

-The pan-European FTSEurofirst 300 index, which fell 1.9 percent on Wednesday, closed up 3.6 percent, while the euro zone's blue-chip Euro STOXX 50 index gained 3.5 percent.
+The pan-European FTSEurofirst 300 index, which fell 1.9 percent on Wednesday, bounced back up by around 3.1 percent, as did the euro zone's blue-chip Euro STOXX 50 index .

-Bouygues was one of the best performing stocks, rising 5 percent after the French conglomerate raised the profit goal for its telecoms arm.
+Bouygues was one of the best performing stocks, rising 5.4 percent after the French conglomerate lifted the profit goal for its telecoms arm.

-But French drinks maker Pernod Ricard fell 1.7 percent after reporting full-year 2014/15 underlying profit growth of 2 percent, slightly below analysts' expectations.
+On the downside, French drinks maker Pernod Ricard fell 1.5 percent after reporting full-year 2014/15 underlying profit growth of 2 percent, slightly below analysts' expectations.

-Persistent fears about an economic slowdown in China, which intensified after the world's second largest economy devalued its yuan currency earlier in August, have rattled financial markets this month and drove the FTSEurofirst down 5.4 percent on Monday.
+Persistent fears about an economic slowdown in China, which intensified after the world's second largest economy devalued its yuan currency earlier in August, have rattled financial markets this month and caused the FTSEurofirst to slump 5.4 percent on Monday.

 However, Wall Street racked up its biggest one-day gain in four years on Wednesday after New York Fed President William Dudley said the likelihood of a September rate hike "seems less compelling" than it was only weeks ago, in a sign that China's woes could affect U.S. monetary policy.